Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/A-creating-plm.md

    |                      | Architecture        	    | 32-bit               |
    | Templates            | Available Templates 	    | Versal PLM           |

- The Vitis&trade; software platform creates the plm application project and edt_versal_wrapper platform under the Explorer view.
+ The Vitis software platform creates the PLM application project and edt_versal_wrapper platform under the Explorer view.
 Right-click the platform project and select **Build Project**.
 After building the platform project, right-click the plm_system project and click on **Build Project**.
-This generates the plm.elf file within the Debug folder of the application project.
+This generates the `plm.elf` file within the Debug folder of the application project.
 After building the project, build the platform as well.

- © Copyright 2020 Xilinx, Inc.